 A ball thrust bearing is a particular type of rotary ball bearing.
 Like other ball bearings, they permit rotation between parts, but they are designed to support a high axial load while doing this (parallel to the shaft).
 Higher speed applications require oil lubrication.
-Generally, they are composed of two washers (raceways) which may be grooved the rolling balls elements which are typically caged.
-As opposed to roller thrust bearings, ball thrust bearings can generally operate at higher speeds but at lower loads.
+Generally, they are composed of two washers, which may be either flat or grooved (with raceways), and the rolling ball elements are typically caged.
+As opposed to roller thrust bearings, ball thrust bearings can generally operate at higher speeds but at comparatively lower applied loads.

 Check out our online product catalog with more than 10,000 products with full specifications & 3D CAD Models available for download - all free of charge!

 Some important factors when selecting thrust bearings from AST: